Middle School Curriculum

 All of our middle schools are fully-authorized International Baccalaureate Middle Years Programme schools.
 The MYP is available to all students in grades 6-10 and provides a comprehensive interdisciplinary curriculum framework.
 The curriculum is designed around eight subject groups: language acquisition, language and literature, individuals and societies, mathematics, physical and health education, and design.
 The units of study begin with a guiding question, through which students can connect their learning to the world outside the classroom.
 The Programme requires students to participate actively and responsibly in preparation for their life in an ever-changing world.

-In addition, West Hills Middle School houses our newcomer's English Language Learners program, and East Hills and Bloomfield Hills Middle Schools offer a Deaf and hard of hearing program.
+In addition, West Hills Middle School houses our newcomer's English Language Development program, and East Hills and Bloomfield Hills Middle Schools offer a Deaf and hard of hearing program.

 A wide variety of clubs and athletics is available to all BHS middle school students and vary annually depending on student interest.
 Recent studies suggest that participation in such activities enhances a student's scholastic ability.
 We teach the Common Core State Standards for math and English Language Arts and the Michigan state standards (content expectations) for all other subject areas.